 About

-I am an American historian who studies social histories of gender, labor, and urban reform movements of the late nineteenth and early twentieth centuries.
-My first book, Home Work: Gender, Child Labor, and Education for Girls in Urban America, is available now!
-I’m currently researching a second book project on women’s temperance activism and police reform in the Gilded Age and Progressive Era.
+I am a social historian of American women, gender, labor, and urban reform movements of the late nineteenth and early twentieth centuries.
+I published by first book, Home Work: Gender, Child Labor, and Education for Girls in Urban America, with University of Chicago Press in 2025.
+My second book project (in progress) explores how women temperance activists reformed American policing in the Gilded Age and Progressive Era.

-I am a public historian based in Austin, TX supporting local initiatives to preserve historic building and landscapes of central Texas.
+I am also a public historian based in Austin, TX supporting local initiatives to preserve historic building and landscapes of central Texas.
 You can read about my student-led public history projects in Texas here.
-My previous public history experience includes museum education, historic preservation, and public programming through positions with the Art Institute of Chicago and the Chicago Architecture Center.

-I teach U.S. history and public history courses as an Assistant Professor of Practice in the History Department at Texas State University.
+I teach courses on both U.S. history and public history as an Associate Professor of Practice in the History Department at Texas State University.
 You can visit my faculty page here.